Jmiccolo/Dawn-City/docs/Locations/Dawn City.md

 # Dawn City

-Dawn City can be seen as a hub circling around the Triumvirate of the Arcanus Cognoscienti.
-The governing body sits high in the tallest skyscraper in the city, the MoonReach Obelisk.
+**A bustling metropolis, is governed by the Triumvirate of the Arcanus Cognoscienti, seated atop the towering MoonReach Obelisk.**

 ### Geography
-Surrounded by the ShadeMounts, Dawn City sits tucked into [[Eclipse Bay]].
-The ground is mostly paved with well-hewn stone long since forged by the creators of the city.
-The ports to the west contain the docks and warehouses that store the goods coming in from the ships daring enough to brave the Oluja Sea and the terrors of [[Soul Arbiter Coast]].
-The cliffs and walls that border the city protect the citizens from the ShadeMount Wilds, a horrible land of monsters and magical creatures that only those with natural cunning or strength can survive.
+**Nestled within Eclipse Bay, Dawn City is surrounded by the imposing ShadeMounts.
+The city’s ground is predominantly paved with meticulously crafted stone, remnants of its ingenious creators.
+To the west, the ports' harbor docks and warehouses, storing goods that brave the treacherous Oluja Sea and the formidable Soul Arbiter Coast.
+The towering cliffs and walls that encircle the city serve as a protective barrier against the horrors of the ShadeMount Wilds, a land of monstrous creatures and magical beings that only those with innate cunning or strength can endure.**

 ### Ecosystem
-Dawn City is a metropolis that gets most of its livestock and water from the wilds surrounding it.
-The Mountains trap the humidity causing almost constant precipitation in the city.
-Fog is noticeable from basically sun up to sun down.
-The sun blocked by the ShadeMounts causes the city to get little light for most of the day.
+**Dawn City thrives on the resources of its surrounding wilderness.
+The Mountains trap humidity, resulting in almost constant precipitation throughout the year.
+A perpetual fog blankets the city from sunrise to sunset, casting an ethereal glow.
+The sun’s obstruction by the ShadeMounts limits daylight hours, creating a unique ambiance.**

 ### Localized Phenomena
-Dawn hits the town very late.
-The sun rising in the east does not break the tall ShadeMounts till midday.
+**Dawn City experiences a unique sunrise phenomenon.
+The sun’s ascent over the eastern horizon fails to pierce the towering ShadeMounts until midday, creating a captivating spectacle.**

 ### Climate
-Rainy, always rainy.
-The lack of sun keeps the area cold but the warmth of the bay from the summer maintains most of the heat keeping it bearably timid.
+**Dawn City is perpetually rainy, a characteristic that shapes its climate.
+The absence of sunlight maintains a chilly temperature, but the warmth of the bay from the summer months provides a pleasant respite, keeping the city’s inhabitants at a comfortable level.**

 ### Natural Resources
-Deep reserves of ore have long since been mined from the area to build the city.
-New ore being mined from the ShadeMounts or shipped in to the ports.
-The arcanotech has been Dawn City's largest export and while not natural is one unique thing in Dawn City's resources to bring in food and other resources to the city.
+**Deep reserves of ore have been extensively mined from the region to construct the city.
+New ore is extracted from the ShadeMounts or imported through the ports.
+Arcanotech, though not a natural resource, holds a unique significance in Dawn City’s economy, serving as a valuable export that brings in food and other essential supplies.**

+### Agriculture
-Produce is farmed through hydroponics in caverns under the Verdant Corridor as well as in small gardens around the city.
-The hydroponics are cheap as the gardens around the city can run a pretty penny.
+**Dawn City’s produce is grown using innovative hydroponic methods within caverns beneath the Verdant Corridor and in small gardens scattered throughout the city.
+Hydroponics proves to be a cost-effective solution, while the gardens around the city can be quite expensive.**